 B. A copy of the Bylaws of the applying association.

 Section 5.
+Director Appointment and Termination.

 Upon affiliation and approval of the Board of Directors of AAPL said association may appoint a director who shall serve until the expiration of the terms of other directors in its region.
 Said appointment must be approved by the Board of Directors of AAPL.
 Once affiliated with the AAPL, a local association may have such affiliation terminated at such time and under such circumstances as it may no longer be qualified or for any other cause which the Board of Directors of the AAPL deems in its best judgment to be proper.
-It shall be provided, however, that no such termination shall be effective until the Board of Directors has approved the termination by a three-fourths (3/4) majority vote of the directors present at a meeting of the Board of Directors with resolution to such effect.
+It shall be provided, however, that no such termination shall be effective until the Board of Directors has approved the termination by a three-fourths (3/4) majority vote of the Directors present at a meeting of the Board of Directors with resolution to such effect.
 The president of the local association so affected shall be notified in writing by the AAPL Secretary of such action and the membership of AAPL shall be notified by publication that said local association is no longer affiliated with AAPL.